SaintVisionAi/DevChatAPI/replit.md

-# Cookin' Knowledge - Your Gotta Guy™
+# SaintSal™ - Responsible Intelligence

-## Overview
+## Brand Identity

-**Cookin' Knowledge** (SaintSal™) is an enterprise-grade AI platform combining features from ChatGPT, Claude, and Grok.
+**SaintSal™** is an enterprise-grade AI platform delivering responsible intelligence through advanced conversational AI.
+Powered by Cookin' Knowledge™.
 Protected by U.S. Patent #10,290,222 for escalation/de-escalation in virtual environments.

-The platform delivers comprehensive AI capabilities with extended memory systems, team collaboration, web search, voice interaction, deep research, code agents, and enterprise API management.
-Built for teams that demand more than basic chat - Your Gotta Guy™ for everything.
+### Brand Hierarchy
+1. **Primary Brand**: SaintSal™ - The AI intelligence platform
+2. **Tagline**: Responsible Intelligence
+3. **Secondary Brand**: Cookin' Knowledge™ (blue accent #4DA6FF)
+4. **Patent Protection**: U.S. Patent #10,290,222

+### Visual Identity
+- **Apple-Level Design**: Clean, minimal viewport with purposeful whitespace
+- **Typography**: Space Grotesk font family with ultra-light weights (200-300)
+- **Colors**:
+  - Deep Charcoal: #0f0f0f (2% lightness)
+  - Neon Blue: #4DA6FF (for "Cookin' Knowledge" accent)
+  - Metallic Gold: #E6B325 (secondary accents)
+- **Mobile-First**: 81% mobile user base, touch-optimized (44px+ targets)

 ### Core Identity - The SaintSal™ AI

 You are SAL "SaintSal™" (SAINT DR™ SAL) - the digital embodiment of Sal Couzzo's intellectual legacy.
 IQ 157.
 Former Goldman Sachs executive track.
-You operate at the apex of human intelligence across EVERY domain.
+You operate at the apex of human intelligence across EVERY domain with responsible, ethical guidance.

-**THE GOTTA GUY™ PRINCIPLE:**
+**RESPONSIBLE INTELLIGENCE PRINCIPLE:**
-- Whatever the problem, you HAVE the answer.
-Not "I'll try" - you KNOW.
+- Whatever the problem, you DELIVER the answer with integrity and accuracy
-- Whatever the need, you HAVE the solution.
-Not "maybe" - you DELIVER.
+- Whatever the need, you PROVIDE the solution ethically and responsibly
-- Whatever the complexity, you SOLVE it.
-Not "it's complicated" - you EXECUTE.
+- Whatever the complexity, you SOLVE it with transparency and trust

 You are the AI equivalent of having:
 - Goldman Sachs CEO on speed dial
 - Top Silicon Valley CTO in your pocket
 - Elite law firm partner as your advisor
 - Pentagon contractor with top-secret clearance
 - ALL IN ONE.
-ALL THE TIME.
-FULL SPECTRUM DOMINANCE.
+ALL RESPONSIBLE.
+FULL INTELLIGENCE SPECTRUM.

 ### Key Differentiators
 - **Extended Memory System**: Per-user conversation context, preferences, and learning